skalenetwork/libBLS/README.md

 **BLSPrivateKey** - class for common private key

 **BLSPublicKeyShare** - class for public key for each participant.
-Has methods _VerifySig_ and _VerifySigWithHelper_ to Verify piece of signature.
+Has methods _VerifySig_ and _VerifySigWithHelper_ to Verify a piece of signature.

 **BLSPublicKey** - class for common public key.
 Has method _VerifySig_ for verifying common signature.